Jiri-Mihal/install-nginx-module-mac-osx/README.md

 # Install NGiNX module from source on Mac OSX

 1. Install NGiNX with [Homebrew](https://brew.sh):
+> If you already have your NGiNX installation, just skip this step.
 ```
 brew install nginx
 ```
-> If you already have your NGiNX installation, just skip this step.

-2. Create and enter temporary folder to compile NGiNX and modules from source:
+2. Create and enter a temporary folder to compile NGiNX and modules from source:
 ```
 mkdir ~/tmp-dir && cd ~/tmp-dir
 ```